streamlet-dev/tributary/README.md

 ## Lazy (work in progress)
 These are lazily-evaluated python streams, where outputs are propogated only as inputs change.

+## Event Loop
+These function as tornado based event-loop based streams similar to streamz.

 # Examples
 ## Reactive
 ### Simple Example